Currently educating students from over 25 countries and six continents

 For many international students, finding the resources to fund an education in the United States is a fundamental concern.
 CIIS has a commitment to assisting international students through our scholarship and work-study programs.
 In recent years, 100 percent of incoming international students received scholarship awards through CIIS.
 However, students must often find additional sources of support.
 International students are not eligible for United States federal or state financial aid.

 All students will be notified of their award by email from the CIIS Financial Aid Office and the annual award amount can be considered on the Certificate of Funding form required for obtaining the SEVIS form I-20.
-Recipients must pay the balance of tuition costs and all living expenses throughout the duration of their studies at the Institute.
+Recipients must pay the balance of tuition costs and all living expenses throughout the duration of their studies at the University.